DataBeaver/trimps-tools/README.md

   Set upgrade levels of all trap types at once.
 The argument should be four numbers, one for each trap type.

+-c, --core
+  Set stats of the spire core in use.
+Core description must start with a tier name, followed by any number of mods separated by slashes.
+Each mod is described by the trap or tower name, optionally followed by a colon and the value of the mod.
+For example "epic/poison:40/lightning:30/condenser:12".

 -i, --income
   Optimize for runestone income instead of damage.
 This is much slower so it may be prudent to first find a decent damage-optimized build and use that